 201396780.jpg.gallery.jpg

-Dr. Alan Jamieson
+Professor Alan Jamieson (OBE)

 CEO

-Dr Alan Jamieson has a PhD in Zoology, having submitted a thesis on Autonomous lander technology for biological research at midwater, abyssal and hadal depths.
+Professor Alan Jamieson has a PhD in Zoology, having submitted a thesis on Autonomous lander technology for biological research at midwater, abyssal and hadal depths.
 His research has made him a world leader in the biological exploration of the hadal zone (depths exceeding 6000 metres).
-He has designed multiple Hadal-Landers and has deployed them over 500 times in the ultra-deep subduction trenches of the Pacific Ocean and surrounding areas.
+He has designed multiple Hadal-Landers and has deployed them over 1000 times in the ultra-deep subduction trenches of the Pacific Ocean and surrounding areas.

 He was the Chief Scientist on the Five Deeps and Ring of Fire expeditions, utilizing the bespoke full ocean depth rated 2-person submersible Limiting Factor.